Skip to main content

 Reference Number: MTAS-457

 In T.C.A. § 10-7-505(d), the Tennessee General Assembly declares that the Tennessee Public Records Act (hereinafter "TPRA") "shall be broadly construed so as to give the fullest possible access to public records."
-Courts in Tennessee opined that unless there is a clear exception provided in law, all records of a governmental entity are to be open to citizens for inspection and/or copying.
-However, the Courts also acknowledged the ability of records custodians to adopt reasonable rules governing the manner in which records request are to be made and fulfilled.
+Courts in Tennessee have opined that unless there is a clear exception provided in law, all records of a governmental entity are to be open to citizens for inspection and/or copying.
+However, the courts have also acknowledged the ability of records custodians to adopt reasonable rules governing the manner in which records requests are to be made and fulfilled.

 While records custodians must follow the provisions of the TPRA, some provisions within the Best Practices and Guidelines are not required to be followed.
 However, a Court may consider adherence or failure to adhere to the guidelines in determining whether action by a governmental entity constitutes a willful violation of the TPRA, such that attorney's fees should be awarded.
-Tenn.
-Code Ann.
-Section 10-7-505(g).
-These guidelines will be reviewed at least annually by the OORC.
+T.C.A. § 10-7-505(g).
+These guidelines are reviewed at least annually by the OORC.